00mjk/isomorfeus-project/isomorfeus-data/docs/common_api.md

   Optimistic convenience method, assuming success.
 Failure cannot be handled.

 - `promise_create(key:, **args)` -> promise with instance when successful
   This method returns a promise.
 This method always triggers a create when called, but subject to transport request bundling, the actual request may be delayed, bundled together with other request or fulfilled by another identical request.
+  Typical use is from component callbacks, component preload blocks, component event handlers or outside of components, but not from within render blocks.

+All LucidData *instances* support the following methods for creating data:
+- `create` -> instance
+  Optimistic convenience method, assuming success.
+Failure cannot be handled.

+- `promise_create` -> promise with instance when successful
+  This method returns a promise.
+This method always triggers a create when called, but subject to transport request bundling, the actual request may be delayed, bundled together with other request or fulfilled by another identical request.
   Typical use is from component callbacks, component preload blocks, component event handlers or outside of components,